ElvisFreshley/SimpleInterestCalculator/contributing.md

-Contributing to Transcriptase
+<h1>Contributing to Transcriptase</h1> <br>
 We love your input!
-We want to make contributing to this project as easy and transparent as possible, whether it's:
+We want to make contributing to this project as easy and transparent as possible, whether it's:<br>

-Reporting a bug
+Reporting a bug<br>
-Discussing the current state of the code
+Discussing the current state of the code<br>
-Submitting a fix
+Submitting a fix<br>
-Proposing new features
+Proposing new features<br>
-Becoming a maintainer
+Becoming a maintainer<br>